fastify/fastify/docs/Reply.md

 <a name="getResponseTime"></a>
 ### .getResponseTime()
-Invokes the custom response time getter to calculate the amount of time passed since a reply has been sent.
+Invokes the custom response time getter to calculate the amount of time passed since the request was started.

 ```js
 reply.getResponseTime()